 Senior Associate – Kate Simpson

-Her experience includes working with global partners on World Trade negotiations, with communities and advocates tackling HIV/AIDS in Southern Africa, with the UN and donor governments and International NGOs in the interests of disaster effected communities in Asia, Closing the Gap here in Australia and leading organisational change with two large not for profits.
-Recently she has lead a social change start up working with South Australian leaders to establish child focused collective impact initiatives across five regions.
+Her experience includes working with global partners on World Trade negotiations, with communities and advocates tackling HIV/AIDS in Southern Africa, with the UN and donor governments and International NGOs in the interests of disaster affected communities in Asia, Closing the Gap here in Australia and leading organisational change with two large not for profits.
+Recently she was CEO at a social change start up working with South Australian leaders to establish child focused collective impact initiatives across five regions.
 These leaders came from local communities, politics, public sector, philanthropy, services and business.
-She has provided specialist coaching, training and facilitation for and with local leaders towards building diverse, inspired and effective leadership teams; ensuring community members are leading the work; brokering multi stakeholder commitments to change plans; advising around data use and indicator setting and political and policy influencing.

 Paula Dickson is passionate about making sure people are heard and is skilled at lifting the energy of groups and individuals.
 Her background spans community building, policy and service development, philanthropy and evaluation.
 Paula is an adaptive leader who values human-centred design and aims for joyful accountability.